Unsure about your French table manners? Click Here to download > > How to avoid these 10 food etiquette mistakes !

 No matter, it's a lovely spot and it's clear love does have something to do with it.

-It was once the residence of the counts of Geneva and is now the Museum of Popular Alpine Art, with collections that include antique furniture, historical photographs and chalet scale models.
+It was once the residence of the counts of Geneva and is now a history museum, the Museum of Popular Alpine Art, with collections that include antique furniture, historical photographs and chalet scale models.

-The castle also contains an observatory, whose exhibits display the region's natural resources.
+The castle also has an observatory that displays the region's natural resources.

-The best way to describe Le Pâquier is as a huge lawn and garden that ends at the lake and opens up on stunning mountain views − but it started out as a giant pasture.
+The best way to describe Le Pâquier is as a huge lawn and garden that ends at the Lac d'Annecy and opens up on stunning mountain views − but it started out as a giant pasture.

 You'll find paths, bridges, and activities of every sort: family outings, dogs frolicking, kids learning to ride bikes, water sports and swimming...

-Grab your picnic food and head straight here with a blanket or towel, and enjoy the sun and conviviality.
+Grab your picnic food and head straight here with a blanket or towel, and enjoy the sunny days and conviviality.

 Lakes are perfect for outdoor activities and this one is particularly wonderful for the outdoors (and a few indoor ones, too).
 Here are some fun Lake Annecy activities